facebook/react/docs/docs/routing.md

 The HTML5 [History API](https://developer.mozilla.org/en/docs/Web/API/History) makes it possible to update the browser's URL without causing a page reload.
 It also emits browser events when the user clicks *Back* or *Forward*.
 By using this API, you can write applications that respond faster and behave as expected when *Back* or *Forward* are clicked.

-Adding support for HTML5 History involves three steps:

-1. Exporting a history wrapper object
-2. Ensuring links call the History API instead of reloading the page
-3. Updating your rendered content when the current URL changes
+Single page applications will often make use of the following two parts of the History API:

+- The [popstate](https://developer.mozilla.org/en-US/docs/Web/Events/popstate) browser event, which is emitted when *Back* or *Forward* are clicked
+- The [History.pushState()](https://developer.mozilla.org/en-US/docs/Web/API/History_API#The_pushState()_method) method, which allows the app to replace the contents of the URL bar without actually navigating

 ## History wrapper objects

 The HTML5 History API is not without issues.

-Firstly, there are inconsistencies between how the different browsers emit navigation events.
-Notably, some versions of Chrome and Safari will emit an event on page load while other versions won't.
+Firstly, there are inconsistencies between how the different browsers use the `popstate` event.
+Some versions of Chrome and Safari will emit an event on page load while other versions won't.

 Secondly, navigation events are only emitted when they're caused by external stimuli such as the *Back* or *Forward* buttons.
 When the application itself updates the URL, nothing will happen.
 This means that the application will need to manually pass the new URL from the link that caused it to the top-level component that is handling routing.